ryandeussing/jimhopper/_mindfulness-and-meditation/additional-resources.md

 Work by teachers and writers from Tibetan and other Buddhist traditions are recommended too, and a few key scholarly and research papers are listed and linked to as well.

-Finally, first I recommend books for everyone, then books specifically written for therapists.
+First, I recommend books for everyone, then books specifically written for therapists.

 ## Books